Unemployment benefits | Our Services | KelaSkip to content

 • If you are paid bonuses or other target-based wages for a period longer than one month, these wages are recognised for the period during which they have been earned.

-Wage-subsidised work beginning on or after 2 September 2024 will only count towards the work requirement if the work is intended to facilitate the employment of a person with reduced work capacity or of a long-term unemployed person over the age of 60.
+Wage-subsidised work will only count towards the work requirement if the work is intended to facilitate the employment of a person with reduced work capacity or the employment of a long-term unemployed person over the age of 60.

 How is the work requirement for self-employed persons calculated?